Basic Immigration Terms

 • Grace period is the period of time following your completion of study that may be used to prepare for

-departure from the United States or to transfer to another SEVIS approved institution.
+departure from the United States or to transfer to another SEVIS-approved institution.
 This time frame

-can vary depending on your visa-type and situation.
+can vary depending on your visa type and situation.

-• I-94 is the Arrival / Departure Record, in either paper or electronic format, issued by a Customs and Border Protection (CBP) Officer to foreign visitors entering the United States.
+• I-94 is the Arrival/Departure Record, in either paper or electronic format, issued by a Customs and Border Protection (CBP) Officer to foreign visitors entering the United States.
 After April 30, 2013, most Arrival/Departure records will be created electronically upon arrival.
 Instead of a paper form, the visitor will be provided with an annotated stamp in the foreign passport.
 If provided a paper form, the admitting CBP Officer generally attaches the I-94 to the visitor's passport and stamps the departure date on the form.
-In both circumstances, an electronic I-94 or paper I-94, the visitor must exit the U.S. on or before that date stamped on the form or in the passport.
+In both circumstances, an electronic I-94 or paper I-94, the visitor must exit the U.S. on or before tet date stamped on the form or in the passport.

-• Non-Immigrant can be defined as an alien who wishes to be admitted to the United States for a limited,
+• Non-immigrant can be defined as an alien who wishes to be admitted to the United States for a limited,

-temporary purpose, and who plans to depart the United States after completing that purpose.
+temporary purpose and who plans to depart the United States after completing that purpose.
 F-1 and

 J-1 students are non-immigrants.